 When Instagram decided to hide Likes, we were ecstatic because by hiding the count, the relentless competition between users to rack up double taps could finally be laid to rest.
 But more than that, it was a sweeping step towards a more supportive, upbeat and encouraging social media and that’s our topic of conversation today.
 What do we do when the virtual space we call our second home becomes a damp, drizzly and bleak November?
 In other words, how do you handle trolls on social media?

-Why is the internet a fertile ground for negativity?
+Why is the internet and social media a fertile ground for negativity and trolls?

 Hint: the vicious cycle of rude words and depression is not its fault!